hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

 * `pull_request` -
   (Optional)
   filter to match changes in pull requests.
-Specify only one of pullRequest or push.
+Specify only one of pull_request or push.
   Structure is [documented below](#nested_pull_request).

 * `push` -
   (Optional)
   filter to match changes in refs, like branches or tags.
-Specify only one of pullRequest or push.
+Specify only one of pull_request or push.
   Structure is [documented below](#nested_push).